panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 ![The null statement effect](./images/for-and-null-statement-pitfall-4.png)

-It's easy to overlook this semicolon, while it creates a *null statement*.
+Being easily overlooked, this semicolon creates a *null statement*.
 The null statement is an empty statement that does nothing.

 `for()` iterates 4 times over the null statement (that does nothing), ignoring the block that actually pushes items to array: `{ numbers.push(i + 1); }`.